RamiSyr/Crypto-Finder/README.md

 <p> 22/3/2017<br>
 - Added Tool menu and moved "Check For Update" to it.<br>
 - Added in Tool Menu "Delete All Files" to delete all detected files.<br>
-- Added the ammount of detected files in Status Bar</p>
+- Added Status Bar that contains the ammount of detected files </p>
 <p> 2/2/2017 <br>
 - Added new ransomwares' notes and file extensions.<br>
 - Currect the updating process to replace the old version of the program with the new version name.</p>